 NYU Law offers an array of legal philosophy courses, seminars, and guest lectures—as well as the renowned Colloquium in Legal, Political and Social Philosophy—that presents more choice and opportunity than other top law schools.

 Students interested in legal philosophy can choose from a three-tiered structure of courses, seminars, and colloquia.
-The first tier consists of a series of introductory lecture courses: Introduction to Legal Philosophy, Introduction to Ethical Theory, and Introduction to Political Philosophy.
-In any given year, some combination of these subjects may be offered in a single course.
+The first tier consists of a series of introductory lecture courses about the following core subjects: jurisprudence or legal philosophy, moral philosophy, and political philosophy.
+Any given course typically addresses more than one of these subjects.
 This reflects NYU Law’s conviction that legal, moral, and political philosophy are three aspects of what is fundamentally the one subject.